ignite/cli/readme.md

 the Ignite team.
 Ignite CLI offers everything you need to scaffold, test, build, and launch your realms and packages.

-The Cosmos SDK tooling is still available, in maintenance mode, under `ignite cosmos`: it receives bug fixes and compatibility updates, but no new features.
+Ignite CLI also ships the Cosmos SDK tooling under `ignite cosmos` for building sovereign blockchains.

 ## Quick start